ashduckett/Draggable/README.md

 # Draggable Class

-This class allows for the dragging and dropping of elements by creating a new one and allowing customisation from there.
+This class allows for the dragging and dropping of elements by creating a new one and allowing customisation from there through JavaScript inheritance.

 Instances of this class contain a div element that has dragging and dropping enabled.
 It's all done in plain old JavaScript so there are no dependencies.